jonasberge/adventofcode-2023/README.md

 - Wrote tests with GTest for all meaningful use cases, examples and solutions
 - Refactored everything to have a better structure for future solutions
 - Standard library features used: regular expressions, string streams

+### Day 2

+- Separate writing solutions into three steps:
+	1. Reading lines from input files
+	2. Parsing/Converting lines to meaningful data structure instances
+	3. Using the well-formed data with the solving algorithm